neoclide/neoclide-client/Readme.md

 * `on-error`: optional callback function on editor error
 * `cursor-fgcolor`: font color of cursor, default `#000000`
 * `cursor-bgcolor`: background color of cursor, default `#ffffff`
+* `popupmenu-external`: set to true to enable popupmenu-external (only exists on neovim 0.2.0)

 ## Editor events